jeffThompson/CreativeProgramming1/Assignments/Week09_Animation.md

 You three "scenes" should be distinct parts that come one after another.
 This might be based on a `millis()` or `frameCount` timer, or a condition being met (like an object reaching a certain point).
 You should think about your sketch as a generative film: scenes that feel like parts of a cohesive whole.
 If you want, you can also consider adding sound using Processing's `Sound` library or `Minim`, though it's not required.

+**Overall, please keep your animations to under 3 minutes!
+Shorter is fine too, but think about giving scenes enough time to unfold and for us to get into them.**

 *Above: a still from John Whitney's "Catalog."
 Made in 1961 using a decommissioned WW2-era M-5 Antiaircraft Gun Director, "Catalog" is what its name implies: a catalog of visual effects at the birth of computer graphics. ([More info here](https://www.awn.com/mag/issue2.5/2.5pages/2.5moritzwhitney.html), including a picture of Whitney's computer.)*